Careers In Conservation Law Enforcement

 The following page provides information about the hiring process.
 Visit the State Personnel Office website to apply.

-To become a Game Warden, the educational requirements include a Bachelor’s degree from an accredited college or university in any field with at least twelve (12) credit hours that pertain to the essential duties and responsibilities of this classification.
+Bachelor's degree from an accredited college or university in any field with at least twelve (12) credit hours that pertain to the essential duties and responsibilities of this classification.
+Any combination of education from an accredited college or university and/or direct experience in this occupation totaling four (4) years may substitute for the required education.

 • Conservation Officer Recruits participate and assist in wildlife management.